Emily Barker

 Emily Barker (born 2 December 1980) is an Australian singer-songwriter, musician and composer.
 Her music has featured as the theme to BBC dramas Wallander and The Shadow Line.
 With multi-instrumental trio the Red Clay Halo, she recorded four albums: Photos.Fires.Fables.
 (2006), Despite the Snow (2008), Almanac (2011), Dear River (2013), before commencing a solo career with The Toerag Sessions (2015), Sweet Kind of Blue (2017), A Dark Murmuration of Words (2020), and Flight Path Rhymes (2021).
 Other projects include Vena Portae (with Dom Coyote and Ruben Engzell), Applewood Road (with Amy Speace and Amber Rubarth), and Room 822 (2022) with Lukas Drinkwater.

 Career

-2002–2007
+2002–2005: The Low Country

 Emily travelled to the UK in 2002, and was first based in Cambridge where she collaborated with guitarist Rob Jackson.
-They formed a band called the-low-country which released two albums, Welcome to the-low-country (2003) and The Dark Road (2004), tracks from which enjoyed plays on John Peel's BBC radio show.
-In October 2005 Emily won Country Song of the Year and Regional Song of the Year awards at the annual West Australian Music Songwriting Awards.
-Also in 2005, Emily started work on her debut solo album, Photos.Fires.Fables., released on Emily's own label Everyone Sang.
-The release of this album saw the birth of the Red Clay Halo, an all-female trio of Anna Jenkins (violin, viola), Jo Silverston (cello, bass, banjo, saw), and Gill Sandell (accordion, piano, flute, guitar).
+They formed a band called The Low Country which released two albums, Welcome to the-low-country (2003) and The Dark Road (2004), tracks from which enjoyed plays on John Peel's BBC radio show.

-2007–2010
+In 2005 Emily won Country Song of the Year and Regional Song of the Year awards at the annual West Australian Music Songwriting Awards.

-The band's first album released under the name Emily Barker & the Red Clay Halo, Despite The Snow, was recorded in live sessions in a 16th-century barn in Norfolk.
-Released in November 2008 on Everyone Sang, the album again garnered much praise.
-In late 2008, the album's opening track "Nostalgia" was discovered by composer Martin Phipps who re-recorded it with Emily for use as the theme tune for the hit television series Wallander on BBC1 starring Northern Irish actor Kenneth Branagh.
-The first series, which attracted over 6 million viewers per episode, won a slew of awards, including several BAFTAs and a Royal Television Society award for its theme tune.
+2006–2013: Emily Barker & the Red Clay Halo